 The Co-living JV owns and operates co-living mining accommodation facilities in Norseman, South Hedland, and Newman, Western Australia.
 The country of establishment and tax residency of all Co-living joint venture entities is Australia.
-GDI's interest in the Co-living JV represents a strategic investment and compliments both GDI's Property and Funds Management Divisions b) Summarised statement of financial position of the Co-living JV:
+GDI's interest in the Co-living JV represents a strategic investment and complements both GDI's Property and Funds Management Divisions.